Halsu/halsu-plugins-for-streaming/README.md

 Best practice is to use low setting while adjusting the effect strength / radius, then increasing the quality until the result is acceptable, but no more.
 High settings are rarely needed, and they can be VERY compute intensive.
 Hint: Very low settings can be combined with high strength settings for artistic, non-realistic effects.

-With chromatic aberration, realistic lens characteristics often call for very low setting for both the strength and for quality.
+With chromatic aberration, realistic lens characteristics often call for very low setting for both the strength and quality.

 ---